 Here at Byrdie HQ, our health—mental, sexual, reproductive, and the like—is always top of mind.
 That said, women’s health has historically been a topic either buried in controversy or ignored altogether.
 So, this year, we’re taking Women’s Health Week as an opportunity to serve up helpful information, product recommendations, and science-backed tips to better understand the inner-workings of our bodies.
 Find anything from what to eat when you have your period to exactly what happens when you take the morning after pill (and much, much more).

 Being in the driver's seat of your life begins with taking control of your health.
 As women, it's especially important that we become our own advocates and play an active role in our health—be it scheduling regular appointments with health professionals, feeling empowered to speak up and ask questions, or instilling healthful habits in our day-to-day lives.
-The Office on Women's Health reminds us that health is a lifelong journey.
+Health is a lifelong journey.
 The choices we make today are what determine the foundation for our future selves—and it's never too late to turn things around.

 For Women's Health Week, we're spotlighting specific steps you can take to ensure you're on the road to good health (and that you're the one behind the steering wheel).
 We sought out actionable health advice from doctors and a nurse in a variety of specialties.
 Below, these experts outline all the ways we, as women, can take control of our health today.
 Here's what they said.